 Surgeon’s expertise

-Experienced neurosurgeons refine their techniques to help minimize the length of spinal fusion surgery time without compromising surgical quality.
+Experienced neurosurgeons refine their techniques to minimize spinal fusion surgery time without compromising quality.
+Studies show that surgical teams specializing in minimally invasive approaches often achieve shorter operative times with comparable or better outcomes.

 Step-by-Step Breakdown of the Spine Fusion Procedure and Timing